GabSchach/HDVis_fork/README.md

 ### UI

-Buttons on the top of the page offfer several options for interacting with the graph and the information contained within.
+Buttons on the top of the page offer several options for interacting with the graph and the information contained within.
 Several buttons offer interactivity to the user.
 All related functions are in UIElements.js.
 Further elements should also be added here.
 Below is an example of a button that changes the color and symbol of a node.
 The anchor is the element to which the new interactive element will be attached.
 This can be either `menuLeft` or `menuRight` to position it left or to the right.

 ```javascript
 const anchor = document.getElementById("menuLeft");